minghu0830/OphNet-benchmark/README.md

 ## Dataset Download
 ### Dowload
 Accessing the OphNet dataset requires an application.
 If you wish to access the full dataset, please submit an [access request](https://forms.gle/GhJyQDPUrE74jLy87) and adhere to the licensing agreement.
-We will send the data to your specified email address within 48 hours.
+We will send the data to your specified email address.

 ### Directory Structure
 ```